-H. Niewodniczański Institute of Nuclear Physics, Polish Academy of Sciences Radzikowskiego 152, 31-342 Kraków, Poland
+Institute of Nuclear Physics Polish Academy of Sciences Radzikowskiego 152, 31-342 Kraków, Poland

-(Received April 17, 2018)
+(Received January 24, 2019)

-We present results of our studies of double-parton scattering (DPS) effects in simultaneous production of heavy flavour mesons (charm and bottom).
+We present results of our theoretical investigation of double-parton scattering (DPS) effects in production of heavy flavour mesons (charm and bottom).
 We discuss production of charm-bottom and bottom-bottom meson-meson pairs in proton-proton collisions at the LHC.
-The calculation of DPS mechanism is performed within factorized Ansatz where each parton scattering is calculated within $k{\rm T}$ -factorization approach.
-The hadronization is done with the help of fragmentation functions.
-For completeness, we compare results for double- and single-parton scattering (SPS).
-The SPS components are also calculated in the $k{\rm T}$ -factorization with the help of KaTie Monte Carlo generator.
+The calculation of DPS mechanism is performed within factorized Ansatz where each parton scattering is calculated in the framework of the $k{\rm T}$ -factorization.
+The hadronization is done with the help of independent parton fragmentation picture.
+For completeness, we compare results for double- and singleparton scattering (SPS).
 As in the case of double charm production, also here the DPS dominates over the SPS, especially for small transverse momenta.
-We present several distributions and integrated cross sections with realistic cuts for simultaneous production of D^0B^+ and B^+B^+ , suggesting future experimental studies at the LHC.
+We present several distributions and integrated cross sections with realistic cuts for simultaneous production of D^0B^+ and B^+B^+ , suggesting future experimental studies at the LHCb detector.

-DOI:10.5506/APhysPolB.49.1257
+DOI:10.5506/APhysPolBSupp.12.471